Sunshine Coast Rugby Union: Eumundi and Maleny

 2020 saw Eumundi enter its first adult side since the 1919 North Coast season.
 Their entry into reserve grade brought that grade to 10 teams.
 However, Maleny would withdraw its reserve grade side citing various reasons.

 Effect of COVID-19

-The 2020 season initially got underway on March 15.
-Two days later the season was suspended.
+The 2020 season began on March 15.
+Two days later it was suspended, due to the growing COVID-19 pandemic.

-Under the draw in place at the start of the season, the Women's season was scheduled to kick off April 18 the A grade and Colts Under 19's seasons were scheduled to kick off on April 25.
-Reserve grade kicked off as scheduled on March 15 two days before the season was suspended.
+Under the draw in place at the start of the season, the Women's season was scheduled to start on April 18, with the A grade and Colts Under 19's seasons beginning on April 25.
+Reserve grade kicked off as scheduled on March 15, two days before the season was suspended.

 We’ll class [the games in March] as a preseason round because we’ve had to do a new draw for the senior rugby.